Accounting Industry Trends

 Why take this time out when there is software that can do it all for you?

 The self-learning artificial intelligence software at Envoice automatically reads data from receipts and invoices.
 No data entry is necessary.
-It processes the information, automatically categorizing and coding, and allocating costs.
+It processes the information, and automatically categorizes and allocates costs.
 Invoices are tentatively scheduled for payment and sent to you for review and approval.

 [Related Post: 7 Reasons Your Business Should Be Working with AI Bookkeeping]